iurii-kyrylenko/peerjs-review/README.md

-## Audio call via WebRTC for KaiOS
+## Simple projects for testing peerjs API

 See also:
 https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Build_a_phone_with_peerjs